paudetseis/PyRaysum/docs/turtorials/1/1_make_seismograms.rst

 .. image:: output_9_0.png

-We again use the incident P-wave geometry of the Phillipines earthquake:
+We again use the incident P-wave geometry of the Philippines earthquake:

 .. code:: ipython3